MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 One thing to be aware of is that payments can take a long time to complete with some providers.

-If you find that the status of the purchase in the response from a call to **Client/ConfirmPurchase** is still **Init**, you should wait before re-querying.
-The best practice here is to store the **OrderId** at the start of the process, and then use an exponential back-off when querying for the result.
+If you find that the status of the purchase in the response from a call to Client/ConfirmPurchase is still Init, you should wait before re-querying.
+The best practice here is to store the OrderId at the start of the process, and then use an exponential back-off when querying for the result.

-So if the status is **Init**, wait *one* minute before re-trying the call to **Client/ConfirmPurchase**, then wait *two* minutes, then *four*, *eight*, etc., until you hit some max value.
+So if the status is Init, wait *one* minute before re-trying the call to Client/ConfirmPurchase, then wait *two* minutes, then *four*, *eight*, etc., until you hit some max value.
 Including a **check for completed transactions** option would then provide a way for the user to reset that timer.

 Finally, it’s worth noting that you can use sandbox mode for testing purchases with some payment providers.